emsesp/EMS-ESP32/README.md

 `ems_devices.h` has all the configuration for the known EMS devices currently supported.

-`MyESP.cpp` is my custom library to handle WiFi, MQTT, MDNS and Telnet.
+`MyESP.cpp` is my custom library to handle WiFi, MQTT and Telnet.
 Uses a modified version of [TelnetSpy](https://github.com/yasheena/telnetspy)

 ### Special EMS Types